Worship & Music

 3rd Sunday of each month, 9 a.m., Great Hall, or 11 a.m. livestream

 A monthly service welcoming acclaimed and celebrated jazz musicians to the worship service.

-(Currently not meeting due to Covid-19.)
-These services are offered every other month for those seeking worship centered around receiving prayer for peace, healing and wholeness.
+These services are offered monthly for those seeking worship centered around receiving prayer for peace, healing and wholeness.